setsal/easy2shift/README.md

 Personal practice with vue

-backend is golang, alse practice too :|
+backend is golang, also practice too :|

 ## Getting Start